-Basic and diluted per share amounts are the same in periods of a net loss because common share equivalents are antidilutive when a net loss is recorded.
-Diluted earnings per share does not include the impact of restricted stock units totaling 3,000 for the fiscal year ended March 31, 2023, as the effect of their inclusion would be anti-dilutive.
+Basic and diluted per share amounts are the same in periods of a net loss because common share equivalents are anti-dilutive when a net loss is recorded.
 Restricted stock units become dilutive within the period granted and remain dilutive until the units vest and are then included in the calculation of basic earnings per share.